smqd19/Digital-You-RAG/README.md

-# Digital Twin - RAG Evolution
+# Digital You - RAG Evolution

 Earlier we utilized "Context Stuffing" to create the Digital You.
 This project evolves that concept into a **Retrieval Augmented Generation (RAG)** system for better scalability and efficiency.